 Looking to invigorate your science curriculum and teaching this year?
 Help Teaching’s team of teachers understands the time and commitment it takes to prepare meaningful science classes and lab activities, not to mention stay up-to-date with the latest scientific advances.
-Updated for the 2018-2019 school year, we have gathered links to over 80 of our favorite resources to help support rookie and veteran science teachers and homeschooling parents alike.
+We’ve gathered links from across the internet to over 80 of our favorite resources to help support rookie and veteran science teachers and homeschooling parents alike.
 This year we’ve added several new science sites and a new category for our favorite engineering sites.
 Happy Teaching!

 |Next Generation Science Standards||Astronomy|

 Next Generation Science Standards

 Whether or not your state has adopted the new science standards, they have been released and are the talk of the science teaching community.